Spencer Steer Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cubs pitching staff ranks 15th in MLB.

-- The Cubs' 4.16 team ERA ranks 15th among all league pitching staffs.
+- The Cubs have a 4.24 team ERA that ranks 16th among all league pitching staffs.

-- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (48 total, one per game).
+- The Cubs allow the fourth-fewest home runs in baseball (50 total, one per game).

-- Taillon (0-3) takes the mound for the Cubs in his eighth start of the season.
-He's put together a 7.76 ERA in 26 2/3 innings pitched, with 27 strikeouts.

-- His most recent appearance was on Saturday against the Philadelphia Phillies, when the right-hander threw 2 1/3 innings, surrendering six earned runs while giving up six hits.
+- In his most recent time out on Tuesday against the New York Mets, the left-hander went five innings, giving up two earned runs while surrendering four hits.

-- The 31-year-old has put up an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.